 The USDA FNS has recently confirmed that SFAs have the flexibility to determine which USDA-approved menu planning tool or software program they prefer to use for certification documentation submission.
 This allows SFAs to utilize the tool or software with which they are most comfortable.
 There are currently five options available to SFAs to demonstrate compliance with the NMP requirements: the USDA Certification Worksheets and four commercially available software alternatives, inTEAM Menu Compliance Tool+, NUTRIKIDS: Menu Planning & Nutritional Analysis, PrimeroEdge, and TrakNOW.
 As the FNS approves alternatives to the USDA Certification Worksheets, they will post them on the USDA Menu Planning Tools Approved for Certification Web page at http://healthymeals.nal.usda.gov/menu-planning/nutrition-standards-school-meals/menu-planning-tools-approved-certification-six-cent.

 The Nutrition Services Division (NSD) congratulates the 278 agencies certified in 2012, and the 732 agencies who submitted by the close of the calendar year.
 Please note that providing technical assistance continues to be the CDE’s priority in meeting the NMP requirements and the NSD will make every attempt to approve certification packets timely.
 To meet this goal, it is of utmost importance that SFAs ensure they include all necessary documents.

-For questions concerning the menu certification process, SFAs may contact the Menu Certification Unit by e-mail at HHFKA@cde.ca.gov or by phone at 916-322-2003.
+For questions concerning the menu certification process, SFAs may contact the Menu Certification Unit by e-mail at HHFKA@cde.ca.gov.